awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-bluegreen.md

 ## Blue/green deployment required IAM permissions<a name="deployment-type-bluegreen-IAM"></a>

-Amazon ECS blue/green deployments are made possible by a combination of the Amazon ECS and CodeDeploy APIs\.
-IAM users must have the appropriate permissions for these services before they can use Amazon ECS blue/green deployments in the AWS Management Console or with the AWS CLI or SDKs\.
+Amazon ECS blue/green deployments are made possible by a combination of the Amazon ECS and CodeDeploy APIs\. must have the appropriate permissions for these services before they can use Amazon ECS blue/green deployments in the AWS Management Console or with the AWS CLI or SDKs\.

 In addition to the standard IAM permissions for creating and updating services, Amazon ECS requires the following permissions\.
 These permissions have been added to the `AmazonECS_FullAccess` IAM policy\.
 For more information, see [AmazonECS\_FullAccess](security-iam-awsmanpol.md#security-iam-awsmanpol-AmazonECS_FullAccess)\.